Sameena Ali-Khan: 1997–2000: BBC Radio Lancashire

-2000–2005: Drive on the BBC Asian Network and Radio 5 Live
+2000–2005: Drive on the BBC Asian Network and BBC Radio 5 Live

-Ali-Khan relocated to Birmingham in 2000 and began hosting Drive on the BBC Asian Network and Radio 5 Live stations.
+Ali-Khan relocated to Birmingham in 2000 and began hosting Drive on the BBC Asian Network and BBC Radio 5 Live stations.

 Ali-Khan confesses that it was more by default than design that she ended up on a news programme like the Asian Network's Drive, I'm a failed medic! she said.
 I did a science degree, but didn't really like it, just mixing chemicals in a lab.
 As a break, I ended up going to a radio station on Wednesdays, which was my half-day off, and I just got a feel for radio then.
 I was answering phones but within about six months they allowed me to go on air and it all started from there.

-It was while she was working on both the Asian and mainstream programmes at BBC Radio Lancashire that she heard that the Asian Network would be taking over the Asian programming there.
-I ended up applying for the job at the Asian Network in Birmingham as a Senior Broadcast Journalist.
-With no experience at all she got the job.
+While working on both the Asian and mainstream programmes at BBC Radio Lancashire, she heard that the Asian Network would be taking over the Asian programming there.
+She applied for a job at the Asian Network in Birmingham as a Senior Broadcast Journalist, despite lack of experience, and was hired.
 Khan said "It was a turning point in my life".

-For the first few months she was just in a management role, then she job-shared that, as well as doing Drive, finally she went into presentation full-time, which has always been her first love.
+For the first few months she worked in a management role, then she job-shared that, as well as doing Drive, finally she went into presentation full-time, which had been her long held wish.